 The BA in Biblical Studies (BABS) is one of two undergraduate degrees currently offered at St. Petersburg Seminary and Yeshiva.
-The required courses are not available yet available online nor via correspondence/distance learning.
 Students will either have already completed the first two years of undergraduate classes prior to beginning at the Seminary (an AA or its equivalent) or will work with an advisor to complete the first two years elsewhere while work is being done at the Seminary.
 A recommended program of the requirements is illustrated here.